Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

     The subscription of the container registry, if different from the specified subscription.

  .PARAMETER environmentName
-    The cloud environment to use (defaults to Azure Cloud).
+    The cloud environment to use, defaults to AzureCloud.

  .PARAMETER simulationProfile
     If you are deploying a simulation, the simulation profile to use, if not default.